algorandfoundation/docs/docs/feature-guides/accounts.md

 - Multisignature accounts cannot nest other multisignature accounts.
 - When creating a multisignature account with Address A, Address B, and Address C will not produce the same address as one with Address B, Address A, and Address C, however signing a multisignature transaction does not require any specific order.
-- Funding a multisignature account [initializing its state on the blockchain](#accounts) is just like .
+- Funding a multisignature account [initializing its state on the blockchain](#accounts) is just like funding any other account on Algorand.
 Once you generate a multisignature address, provide that address to others to receive funds.
 If you are using TestNet or BetaNet, type the address into the faucet account to

 **Reasons you might want to use multisignature accounts**